 If the applicant holds a travel document that is recognised by one or more, but not all Member States, a visa valid for the territory of the Member States recognising the travel document shall be issued.
-If the issuing Member State (or the represented Member State) does not recognise the applicant's travel document, the visa issued shall only be valid for that Member State and the visa sticker should be affixed to the uniform format for the separate sheet for affixing visa stickers, see Annex 24.
+If the issuing Member State (or the represented Member State) does not recognise the applicant's travel document, the visa issued shall only be valid for that Member State and the visa sticker should be affixed to the uniform format for the separate sheet for affixing visa stickers (Annex 24).

-Such visas may be issued allowing for several entries, and they are taken into account when determining the length of validity of multiple-entry visas to be issued under the rules of Article 24 of the Visa Code (see section 8.4.3).
+Such visas may be issued allowing for several entries, and they are taken into account when determining the length of validity of multiple-entry visas to be issued under the rules of Article 24 of the Visa Code (point 8.4.3.).

-8.5.4 Airport transit visa
+8.5.4 Airport Transit Visa (ATV)

-It is important to distinguish between transit through the international transit area of an airport (onward journey where the third country national does not leave the international transit area of the airport) and transit via the territory of a Member State albeit limited to an airport (onward journey where the third country national leaves the international transit area of the airport).
-In the latter case the traveller enters the territory of the Member States.
+It is important to distinguish between transit through the international transit area of an airport (onward journey where the third country national subject to the ATV requirement does not leave the international transit area of the airport) and transit via the territory of a Member State albeit limited to an airport (onward journey where the third country national subject to the ATV requirement) leaves the international transit area of the airport).
+In the latter case the traveller enters the territory of the Member States and requires a uniform visa, not an airport transit visa.